 - Bitwise Operators

-Arithmetic operators mainly contain the basic Math symbols.
-The arithmetic operator performs on two variables and returns a value.
+Arithmetic operators mainly contain basic Math symbols.
+The arithmetic operator performs between two numeric variables or values and returns a value.
 Mostly the variables on which Arithmetic operators apply are Float and Integers.
-But some Arithmetic’s Operators such as “+” and “*” works on strings and list too.

-The output of the Arithmetic’s operators depends upon the type of Operator applied and data type of operands.
+The return value’s data type depends upon the type of Arithmetic Operator and data type of operands.

 |+||Addition||a + b||Addition operators Add Two Operands and return a value.
 E.g. print(2+3) Output: 5|